[NMSEA-news] NMSEA Video Project: Outreach & Funding Opportunity

 The series has been running on Albuquerque’s Channels 26 & 27 for the

-find all of them on YouTube by searching under /Renewable New Mexico/.
+can find all of them on YouTube by searching under /Renewable New

 So where are we now?
-NMSEA needs a show of support to move us forward
+We need a show of support to move us forward with

-with our video projects.
-First of all, we need to make more progress in:
+our video projects.
+First of all, NMSEA needs to make more progress in:

 1. Duplicating and distributing the programs to all NM public access